Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: OSPO archetypes

 \subsubsection{Providing support for use and adoption of OSS}

 A common practice for National government OSPOs (noted across German, French, and Italian cases) is the establishment and maintenance of centralised knowledge-sharing platforms that serve as repositories and facilitators for OSS within the public sector.
 These platforms help to systematically index OSS solutions of relevance to and used by PSOs, ideally by leveraging standardised metadata standards such as public-code.yml\footnote{\url{https://yml.publiccode.tools/}} to ensure consistency and ease of use.
+As put by I3-ZEN:

+\begin{quote} \textit{``We are often having the situation where things are developed in one end of Germany, and you're not aware of what's happening in the other end.''} - I3-ZEN \end{quote}

 Further, by codifying knowledge related to software selection, procurement, and adoption, National government OSPOs provide a critical resource that supports informed decision-making and lowers technical barriers.
 The Italian OSPO, for example, complements its platform with detailed procurement guidelines that assist public administrations in evaluating OSS projects from both technical and cost perspectives.
 In addition to the platforms and codified knowledge, OSPOs offer direct, capacity-dependent assistance to PSO engaging with OSS.
 This support is often limited to to resource constraints but is pivotal to use and interpret resources shared by the OSPOs.